thirumurthis/Learnings/gRPC/spring-native-notes-for-blog.md

       }
      ```

-    - To use the default gRPC client configuration provided by the Spring gRPC we can define the `@Bean` configuration like below
+    - If we don't want to customize the configuration and use the default config the gRPC client `@Bean` configuration will like below code snippet.
+The `local` is defined in the `application.yaml`, the local in the property `spring.grpc.client.channels.local.address` were the gRPC server url is defined.

       ```java
           @Bean